ABOUT THE WORKSHOP

 CALL FOR PAPER

 Real-world ubiquitous computing systems face the challenge of requiring a significant amount of data to obtain accurate information through pure data-driven approaches.
 The performance of these pure data-driven systems greatly depends on the quantity and `quality' of data.
 In ideal conditions, pure data-driven methods perform well due to the abundance of data.
 However, in real-world systems, collecting data can be costly or impossible due to practical limitations.
 Physical knowledge, on the other hand, can be used to alleviate these issues of data limitation.
 This physical knowledge can include 1) domain knowledge from experts, 2) heuristics from experiences, and 3) analytic models of the physical phenomena.
 With the physical knowledge, we can infer the target information 1) more accurately compared to the pure data-driven model, or 2) with limited (labeled) data, since it is often difficult to obtain a large amount of (labeled) data under various conditions.
 In recent years, researchers combine this physical knowledge with traditional data-driven approaches to improve computing performance with limited (labeled) data.
 We aim to bring researchers that explore this direction together and search for systematic solutions across various applications.
+The accepted papers are invited to be extended for a journal submission at Frontier Big Data.

 Topics of Interests